 Real Life Examples

-So now that you understand what’s involved in Word-of-Mouth Marketing, how about some real-life proof that it works?
+So now that you understand what’s involved in Word-of-Mouth Marketing, how about some examples of how major brands are doing it.

 The convenience store has taken its name, 7-Eleven, and run with it.
 On July 11th each year (yes, 7/11), the store encourages customers to post photos on social media using the hashtags #7ElevenDay and #slurplife in order to receive a free small Slurpee cup on that day.
 As a result—and with very little effort and cost—the store is getting marketed across social media channels by its own customers!